 - Current statutory compilations and court opinions for contiguous states, as needed.

 - American Jurisprudence 2d and/or Corpus Juris Secundum.

 - American Law Reports and American Law Reports Federal.

 - ABA/BNA Lawyers Manual of Professional Conduct.

 - Uniform Laws Annotated.

 - A basic collection of legal texts, treatises, practice materials and looseleaf services of contemporary value on subjects of interest to the legal community and the public.

-- A broad selection of legal periodical titles.
+- A selection of legal periodical titles.

-- A legal periodical index.
+- A legal periodical index or comparable online service.

-- A citation service, such as Shepard's or Keycite, for case reporter and code units held by library.
+- A citation service, such as Shepard's or Keycite, for case reporter and code units held by the library.